DankEngineer/Forge/README.md

 - **Shutdown**:
   - `getShutdownStatus()`: Determines if a shutdown signal has been received.
-  - `shutdown()`: Simulates shutdown by pausing operations for 10 seconds.
+  - `shutdown()`: Simulates shutdown by pausing operations for 10 seconds (this get looped infinitely).

 ---